 Rarely, girls' genital organs are joined together (fused) at birth.
 That is, their rectum, vagina, and urethra may join together as one structure.
 Sometimes, these abnormalities are noticed at birth, but, often, they are not discovered until later in life when there are urinary, menstrual, or pregnancy problems.

 Fusion abnormalities may not require treatment, but others need to be corrected with surgery.

-There are several causes of genital defects, but most involve abnormal levels of sex hormones in the fetus before birth.
+There are several causes of male genital defects, but most involve abnormal levels of sex hormones in the fetus before birth.

 Defects of the penis may interfere with a boy's ability to direct the stream of urine while standing.
 For older males, the defects may interfere with sperm delivery, which may impair fertility, and the ability to have sexual intercourse.
 These defects can also cause problems with self-esteem because of their appearance.

 Common genital birth defects in boys include